seejwy/skapi-doc/database/README.md

 ## Access Restrictions
-You can set additional table settings by using object instead of string in the the config.table parameter.
+You can add additional settings to your `table` parameter using an object instead of a string in your `config`.
-You can set restrictions on access to the records by giving additional settings to the config.table.access_group parameter in your postRecord call.
+You can set access restrictions to records using `table.access_group`.

-The value of this parameter determines who can access the record.
-The following values can be set for config.table.access_group:
+The following values can be set for `table.access_group`:

-- "private": Only the user who uploaded the record will be able to access it.
+- "private": Only owners of the record will be able to access it.
 - "public": The record will be accessible to everyone.
-- "authorized": The record will be accessible only to users who are logged into your service.
+- "authorized": The record will only be accessible to users who are logged into your service.

-If the config.table.access_group parameter is not set, its default value is "public".
+The default value of `table.access_group` is "public" if not set.

-Here's an example of uploading both a private and a public record:
+Here is how you can upload a private and a public record:

 ```js
 let privateRecord = {